Osaka's jogging guide: saving lost tourists as a daily exercise

 The other day, on my way out of a temple, I was stopped by a man in Lycra.

 For a second, I thought I was about to be coerced into a new life of cycling and tight shorts.
 Luckily that wasn't the case.
 I don't need to start prepping for a Tour de France (a Tour de Osaka?) just yet.

 I'd just met the Free Osaka Jogging Guide.

 Yoshimi-san is a volunteer tour guide with a difference.
-He doesn't always wait for groups of tourists to come to him.
+He doesn't wait for groups of tourists to come to him.
 You can arrange to see the many sights of Osaka with Yoshimi-san, but he's more likely to find you first.

 And Yoshimi-san's English is great - not just clear, but always positive and upbeat.
 Take the back of his business card as an example:

 "We can do it.
 I'm happy if you are happy.
 I wish that you continue having a great day.
 See you around."